saivinob/configfiles/README.md

-# sv-configs
+# Personal config files
-This repo is to backup my config files.
-If using only WMs, I use i3, dwm and cwm with some selected terminal applications.
+This repo is for backing up my config files.
+I mostly use WMs, using DEs only when really necessary e.g. for a family account.
+I use i3, dwm (on Linux and FreeBSD) and cwm (on OpenBSD), with some selected terminal applications.